-Then tons of other controversy have dominated the crypto scene during the past few days.
+Then, countless other controversies involving Mr. Roubini have dominated the crypto scene during the past few days.

 But nothing came close to striking us as hard as what we read in Nouriel Roubini's written testimony to the US Senate.

 Roubini, a well known and respected NYU scholar, used the term shitcoins, at a US Senate hearing, to describe unsuccessful ICO's.

 After using the word, Mr. Roubini apologized for the use of the word "coins next to sh*t" because "the latter is actually useful as a fertilizer".